pbrach/codecraving/RequestChain/README.md

 Still: This architecture pattern probably has limitations and needs a lot of setup (which makes tools like mediatR helpful).
-Thought this is probably true, I am not yet sure what the weaknesses are.
+Thought this is probably true, I am not yet sure what the weaknesses (of the pattern not mediatR) are.